antor44/livestream_video/README.md

+# playlist4whisper GUI and livestream_video.sh

+"playlist4whisper" is an application that displays a playlist for livestream_video.sh, a simple GUI using Python and the tkinter library.
+It plays online videos and transcribes livestreams by feeding the output of ffmpeg to whisper.cpp, based on livestream.sh from whisper.cpp.

+Author: Antonio R. Version: 1.06 License: MIT

+Usage:

+python playlist4whisper.py

+The program will load default playlist.m3u

+This program depends on other Linux programs and their libraries, such as whisper.cpp and mpv.
+The script livestream_video.sh should be in the same directory as the compiled executable of whisper.cpp, which should have the default name "main".
+Additionally, it is necessary to download the Whisper model file from OpenAI and place it in the "models" directory with the correct format and name, as specified in the Whisper.cpp repository.
+This can be done using terminal commands like one of the following examples:

+make tiny.en

+make small

-# livestream_video
+#

-Linux script/program to transcribe video livestream by feeding ffmpeg output to whisper.cpp at regular intervals, based on livestream.sh from whisper.cpp:
+livestream_video.sh is a linux script to transcribe video livestream by feeding ffmpeg output to whisper.cpp at regular intervals, based on livestream.sh from whisper.cpp:

 https://github.com/ggerganov/whisper.cpp